 5.0 Method of Measurement.
-Dynamic pile testing and dynamic pile restrike testing will be measured per each.
+Dynamic pile testing will be measured per each.

 6.0 Basis of Payment.
-Payment for the above described work, including all material, equipment, tools, labor and any other incidental work necessary to complete this item, will be considered completely covered by the contract unit price for Dynamic Pile Testing and Dynamic Pile Restrike Testing.
+Payment for the above described work, including all material, equipment, tools, labor and any other incidental work necessary to complete this item, will be considered completely covered by the contract unit price for Dynamic Pile Testing.